Stopping Opioids

 • Longer term exposure

-• Faster rate of medication clearance (i.e. short > long half-life agents)
+• Faster rate of medication clearance (i.e. long vs. short half-life agents)

 • Evidence of illegal diversion or tampering